 Today I’m excited to be sharing my post as part of the Field Guide to Everyday Magic blog hop for Bella Grace Magazine!
 I, along with 15 other writers are sharing thoughts, prompts and posts to celebrate the guide.
 The Field Guide to Everyday Magic is a beautiful publication full of prompts, worksheets and questions designed to be treated like a journal, where you write directly within its pages!
 Keep on reading to learn how you can win your own copy of the field guide below.

-For the past year, my husband and I have been house hunting, some months in earnest visiting dozens of homes in the neighborhood, other months scouring the internet to see what’s available city wide.
+For the past year, my husband and I have been house hunting, some months in earnest visiting dozens of homes in the neighborhood, other months scouring the internet for online realtors like Reali and many others to see what’s available citywide, and even looking a bit further away at places like hunt midwest into a cozy and friendly neighborhood (not that ours isn’t already).
 We haven’t yet settled 100% on the exact location – me closer to the city, him further out in the suburbs – but one thing we both agree upon is that we want parking (finally), at least another full room (we live in a 1+) and the ability to close a bedroom, or bathroom, door, as the only doors in our home are in the entrance into and out of the house!

 We’ve been talking about moving for a couple of years, however since we have such a huge back yard – for city living that is – we tend to forget about our search until after the holidays when winter sinks into the bones, and we get what my mom calls “housitosis” – the need to get out of the house or live in more open space.
 Up until a few years ago, we avoided this “condition” by traveling 4-6 weeks back to my husband’s home country of South Africa.
 Need more open space?
 Problem Solved!
 But now we’re return every few years, and not necessarily during winter, but instead when the next family function comes up.
 So we’re kinda going stir crazy during the winters now, which is why we’ve stepped up our search.